What is White Balance?

 Daylight White Balance Photo

 It can be a little hard to see, but if you look closely, the colors in the Auto white balance photo are more saturated than in the Daylight white balance photo.
 The photos in the Daylight photo are more accurate to what your eye truly sees.
 This can make a big difference with indoor photos.
+Here are some short videos on how to set the white balance on both a Canon and Nikon DSLR camera.

-So now that you know how to set your white balance, I encourage you to do it everytime you take your camera out.
+So now that you know how to set your white balance, I encourage you to do it every time you take your camera out.
 If you need help with how to use your camera here are some more articles to review:

-And finally, if you need more in-depth help with your camera and really want to learn how to get off Auto Mode and into Manual mode I have created a beginners photography course just for you.
+And finally, if you need more in-depth help with your camera and really want to learn how to get off Auto Mode and into Manual mode I have created a beginner photography course just for you.
 The course includes 2 hours of video instruction, broken into easily digestible modules.
 There are also quite a few free cheat sheets included with the course.
 Check it out here: